 As a children’s book it’s a very slim volume, with big font and illustrations.
 So not much to read at all.
 It took me minutes rather than hours to read, but it’s a book so I’m still going to include it here even if it does feel like rather a cheat.

+What do you think about what I read in March?
 What did you read in March?
-Share in the comments below.
+Share your thoughts and recommendations in the comments below.